 The purpose of this document is to assist the business conduct a Risk Assessment, which make out current risks and threats to the business and implement procedures to eradicate or decrease those potential risks.
-This document endows with guidance on how to conduct the Risk Assessment, evaluate the information that is assembled and put into practice strategies that will permit the business to manage the risk.
+This document endows guidance on how to conduct the Risk Assessment, evaluate the information that is assembled, and put into practice strategies that will permit the business to manage the risk.
 The following documents are available to help the business complete the assessment:

 - Risk Assessment Template

 - Risk Assessment Worksheet